zdravkov/kendo-docs/tutorials/asp.net/saleshub/kendo-saleshub-search-box.md

 ---
-nav_title: Creating the Search Box
+title: Creating the Search Box
 ---

 # Creating the Search Box - SalesHub